-58 Note that international trade agreements conferring preferential tariff treatment on goods of South African origin exported to counties which are parties to such agreements, are as a general rule always enacted as law in the Republic.
+&lt;sup>68 Note that international trade agreements conferring preferential tariff treatment on goods of South African origin exported to counties which are parties to such agreements, are as a general rule always enacted as law in the Republic.
 As part of the law of the Republic, these agreements bind exporters and other persons to which the agreement applies.
 See section 921 of the Control Act and the definition of "international trade agreement" in section 1 of the Customs Duty Act.
-59 Note that these registrations are in addition to a general exporter's registration required in terms of section 603

-59 Note that these registrations are in addition to a general exporter's registration required in terms of section 603 of the Control Act.
+&lt;sup>69 Note that these registrations are in addition to a general exporter's registration required in terms of section 603 of the Control Act.
 See also rule 28.3 of the Customs Control Rules.